Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

 Whereas for NBN, achieving this identical $\boldsymbol{y}^{+}$ value with increased resolution causes the point cloud density to increase in all three directions, leading to an overall increase of approximately 50\% to 60\% in the total number of simulation points.
 With a 50\% increase in the number of points, the total computation time increases by roughly 50\%, raising the total time per time step from $92.5$ seconds to approximately $152.6$ seconds for the NBN method.
 This demonstrates a clear net advantage for the SB in large simulation cases where minimizing the total number of points is critical for efficiency.

 The computational cost of the NBN and SB boundary treatment operations was compared based on a simulation setup comprising approximately $\approx 5 \times 10^5$ points.
-All simulations were carried out on 48 processors using MPI parallelization, and all reported CPU times are averaged over one thousand time steps to ensure reliable performance data.
+All simulations were carried out using MPI parallelization on a single compute node equipped with Intel Xeon Gold 6240R processors (48 CPU cores in total) and 384 GB of RAM.
+To ensure reliable performance data, all reported CPU times are averaged over one thousand time steps.

 The NBN has two primary steps contributing to its computational cost: (i) Selection of interior neighbors next to the wall based on the distance ${\delta}h$. (ii) Computation of the wall stress using the wall function for all selected points for both the momentum equation and turbulence equation.
 The time taken for these two setups are shown in the table~\ref{Table:ComputationCostNBN}